mblayman/mattlayman.com/content/understand-django/2021-09-14-media-files.md

 This is the path that we can reference in templates.
-An image tag template fragment would like:
+An image tag template fragment would look like:

 {{< web >}}
 ```django